Come and celebrate Whānau Day with us at the Festival Playground!

 World–conquering originators of vintage Bollywood–inspired surf, spy, disco and funk, Bombay Royale harks from unlikely beginnings in the suburban wilds of Melbourne, Australia.
 A hugely popular live act, the 11–piece band bring their unique and joyous sound to the Festival Playground after wowing audiences throughout Europe, UK and the USA, where their performances have been met with astonishment and critical acclaim.

 The Catalan festival tradition of correfoc, or ‘fire-run’, burns brighter than ever under Basque performance group Deabru Beltzak.
-Heading to the Festival Playground from Te Wero Island, be swept along by their pulsating interactive street theatre – a visceral outdoor procession of drumming and fireworks for a fiery end to the Festival.
+Heading to the Festival Playground from Te Wero Island (starting at 8pm), be swept along by their pulsating interactive street theatre – a visceral outdoor procession of drumming and fireworks for a fiery end to the Festival.

 1-2pm Taonga Pūoro Workshop with Horomona Horo